Operational Guidelines: Domiciliary Care Allowance

 The application process

-- application form DOM Care 1 and Information leaflet SW127 can be obtained through the departments website, www.gov.ie, any SWLO, Citizens Information Centre, DCA Section in Longford
+- application form DOM Care 1, DCAMed1 (Medical Form) and Information leaflet SW127 can be obtained via the Departments Website, www.gov.ie, any Intreo Centre, Citizens Information Centre or DCA Section in Longford

-- complete the application form Dom Care 1, and have your GP/Specialist fill in the medical section of the form, include medical reports or other supporting documentation that you think helps explain your child’s care needs.
+- complete the application form Dom Care 1, and have your GP/Specialist complete the DCAMed1, and include medical reports or other supporting documentation that you think helps explain your child’s care needs

-- your application, including any additional information you provide, will then be examined by one of the department’s medical assessors, who will provide an opinion to the deciding officer as to whether your child meets the medical criteria for the scheme.
+- yur application, including any additional information you provide, will then be examined by a Medical Assessor, who will provide an opinion to the Deciding Officer as to whether your child meets the medical criteria for the scheme

-- the deciding officer having received the opinion of the medical assessor will consider the application in its entirety and make a decision on whether you qualify for DCA or not.
-You will receive notification of the Deciding Officer’s decision in writing.
-(We will write to inform you of the decision.)
+- the Deciding Officer having received the opinion of the Medical Assessor will consider the application in its entirety and make a decision on whether you qualify for DCA or not.
+You will receive notification of the Deciding Officer’s decision in writing

-- should you request a review of or appeal a disallow decision, and supply new or additional medical information, your application will be sent for a review opinion by another medical assessor, together with any new or additional medical or other information received.
+- should you request a review of or appeal a disallow decision, and supply new or additional medical information, your application may be sent for a review opinion by another Medical Assessor, together with any new or additional medical or other information received

 Decisions/Review and the right of Appeal